-Wow, so your kid has turned six.
-By now, you have a good idea what this means, because your child has started first grade.
-According to the Centers for Disease Control and Prevention (CDC), kids can dress themselves, catch a ball more easily using only their hands, and tie their shoes.
+Wow, so your kid has turned six, which means it’s time to start finding started first grade.
+According to the Centers for Disease Control and Prevention (CDC), kids can dress themselves, catch a ball more easily using only their hands, and tie their shoes..
+And let us tell you that you need to do some digging to unearth the By now, you have a good idea what this age means, because your child has

 We love any toys that connect kids and nature.
 Kids can build a miniature garden in a container, watch it grow, and have it glow at night courtesy of LED lights.